suhas-km/Safecast-AWS-Documentation/README.md

 ## Introduction

 The Safecast project utilizes various AWS services to collect, store, and analyze radiation data from around the world.
-This documentation provides an overview of the AWS infrastructure used in the project and serves as a guide for developers and administrators.
+This documentation provides an overview of the AWS infrastructure used in the project and serves as a guide for developers and open source contributors to dive deeper into the architecture design.

 ## Architecture Overview